 The guidance is available on the Scottish Government website - Making a Quality Building Warrant Application - What you need to know

 Make an amendment to a Warrant*

 Apply for a Completion Certificate*

 Help and advice

 *These applications are made via the national eBuildingStandards website.
 You may need to register with eBuildingStandards to complete these forms.

 The information you will supply on these forms will be used for the purpose for which you have provided it, and appropriate measures are in place to protect your personal data.
 A full privacy notice, which provides information about your rights under current data protection legislation and details about what will happen to your personal data can be found here:

 Application forms can be downloaded by clicking the links below.
 If you are in any doubt about which form to fill in or you require a paper copy of the application form, please contact our customer service centre on 01546 605518.

-To find out how much it costs for a building warrant or other application, please see our Building Standards Fee Guidance.
+To find out how much it costs for a building warrant please see our Building Standards Fee Guidance or for other application, please see our Non-Statutory Fee Guidance.

 Building Warrant application form - this form should be used for works to erect, alter, extend, convert, provide services, fittings or equipment, or demolish a building.